syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/items.md

 #### Iconcss

-You can customize the groupbutton icon by setting the `iconCss` property.
+You can use the `iconCss` property to customize the groupbutton icon.
 If the `iconCss` property is not defined, the groupbutton will not be rendered.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}